abbyssoul/libstyxe/README.md

 Please note that this library depends on [libsolace](https://github.com/abbyssoul/libsolace).

 ### GTest
-Note test framawork used is gtest and it is managed via git modules.
+Note test framework used is gtest and it is managed via git modules.
-Don't forget to do `git submodule update --init --recursive` on a new checkout to pull submodule dependencies.
+Don't forget to do `git submodule update --init --recursive` on a new checkout to pull sub-module dependencies.

 ## Contributing changes